 The CMIO model, originally a tool utilised by the British, is still the main categorisation method we have in Singapore today for ethnicity.
-However, with more mixed race relationships on the rise, this Chinese-Malay-Indian-Others framework is outdated and a weak attempt at trying to pin down this nation's ethnic demographic at best.
+However, with mixed-race relationships on the rise, this Chinese-Malay-Indian-Others framework is outdated, and a weak attempt at trying to pin down this nation’s ethnic demographic at best.

 Rojak Romance brings this much needed conversation back to the public eye.

-Part of the programming for The Future of Our Pasts Festival, this documentary film follows the discovery process of a young mixed-race couple as they interrogate their differing backgrounds.
-From meeting each others' family to understanding the varying expectations on children, they speculate on how to exist as a mixed-race couple in Singapore.
-Being both the filmmakers and the protagonists of this film, Jane Christine Zhang and Tinesh Indrarajah have to balance their own personal journey and the artistic vision of what messaging they are trying to achieve.
+Part of the programming for The Future of Our Pasts Festival, this documentary film follows the discovery process of a young mixed-race couple as they interrogate their different backgrounds.
+From meeting each other’s family to understanding the varying expectations on children, they speculate on how to exist as a mixed-race couple in Singapore.
+Being both the filmmakers and the protagonists, Jane Christine Zhang and Tinesh Indrarajah have to balance their own personal journey and the artistic vision of their message.

 Who are they and why did they decide to place their own experience as the starting point of this conversation?

-Rojak Romance is very much inspired by your own shared experience.
-Let’s start this interview with you introducing yourselves to us.
+Rojak Romance has been very much inspired by your own shared experience.
+Let’s start this interview with you introducing yourselves.

 Tinesh: My name is Tinesh and I was born in Taiping, Perak, Malaysia.
-I moved to Singapore when I was 15 years old on the ASEAN scholarship to pursue my upper secondary and tertiary education here.
-I was part of the founding class of Yale-NUS, and graduated in May 2018 with a Bachelor of Arts in History from Yale-NUS and a Master in Public Policy from the Lee Kuan Yew School of Public Policy.
-Like Jane, I was very involved in the sports scene while at Yale-NUS and have represented the school in 11 different sports.
-I am currently working in Yale-NUS as a Dean's Fellow.
+I moved to Singapore when I was 15 on the ASEAN scholarship to pursue my upper secondary and tertiary education.
+I was part of the founding class of Yale-NUS, and I graduated in May 2018 with a Bachelor of Arts in History from Yale-NUS and a Master in Public Policy from the Lee Kuan Yew School of Public Policy.
+Like Jane, I was very involved in the sports scene while at Yale-NUS, and I have represented the school in 11 different sports.
+I am currently working at Yale-NUS as a Dean’s Fellow.

 When or how did the first inspiration for Rojak Romance come about?
 Did anything in particular triggered this artistic response?